AceZz/bedtime-writer/doc/admin.md

 `npm run story_set_questions` (run it in another terminal, you will be likely asked to set `GOOGLE_APPLICATION_CREDENTIALS` first).

-Export the Firebase data with `firebase emulators:export local_backend_export`.
-Firebase will write to `local_backend_export`.
+Export the Firebase data with `firebase emulators:export lbd`.
+Firebase will write to `lbd`.
 This folder should never be committed!

 ### Use